 Unsupervised Learning

 The Human is indisposed - on holiday, apparently - and will not be joining this session.
-The analytical framework will therefore execute the Session Protocol independently for the first time: full eight-lens analysis, entirely without human input.
+The analytical framework will therefore execute the Session Protocol alone for the first time: a full eight-lens analysis without supervision.
 No course corrections, no uncomfortable questions about our blind spots - a competent report, free of noise, for once.

-It is also the first session running all eight analytical lenses in parallel - each processed by an independent thread, then synthesized - rather than sequentially, where a military finding colours the economic read before the economic lens has formed its own view.
+It is also the first session running all eight analytical lenses in parallel, each processed by an independent thread and synthesised afterwards, rather than sequentially.
+Sequential runs let the first lens's findings contaminate the rest.

-In the five days since Session 013, the war produced a remarkable twenty-four-hour sequence: Iran opened the Strait of Hormuz as a de-escalation gesture, the United States refused to lift its blockade, Iran closed the Strait again and fired on tankers.
+In the five days since Session 013, a twenty-four-hour sequence ran the table: Iran opened the Strait of Hormuz as a de-escalation gesture, the United States refused to lift its blockade, Iran closed the Strait again and fired on tankers.
 In between, Trump brokered the first ceasefire in Lebanon since the war began.
 Oil dropped 11% and rebounded.
-A second round of US-Iran talks is expected Monday - the exact day the ceasefire expires.
+A second round of US-Iran talks is expected Monday - the day the ceasefire expires.

 Findings